hectorscout/slack-alfred/README.md

 You'll probably want this to be a small private channel.
 The point is to make sure nobody puts anything in the Bat Computer they shouldn't (username and passwords, AWS keys, that sort of thing).

-To do this create/go to the channel you'd like to use as the audi channel and type:
+To do this create/go to the channel you'd like to use as the audit channel and type:

 - `/alfred auditchannel`